 1. Seoul National University

-Why it stands out: SNU Business School pairs Korea’s most prestigious business-alumni network with internationally trained faculty and strong exchange/dual-degree pathways for globally minded business students.
+Why it stands out: SNU Business School pairs Korea’s flagship national-university reputation with a large business alumni network, internationally connected faculty, research strength, and exchange or dual-degree pathways for globally minded business students.

 “I would rate my experience at Seoul National University as 9 out of 10.”